-If your address has changed, you need to immediately update your address with the Registration Office.
-This can be done via the mystarkstate portal or by filing a form in the Registration Office.
+If your address has changed, you need to immediately update your address with the Academic Records / Registrar's Office.
+This can be done via the mystarkstate portal or by filing a form in the Academic Records / Registrar's Office.

 What if I receive more financial aid than my cost of tuition?